Can A Semi-Elemental Diet Help You Beat Stubborn SIBO?

-- Premade Formulas: There are semi-elemental formulas you can buy that are specifically made for people following this diet.
-The benefit of choosing these premade formulas is that they take the guesswork out of knowing what to drink or eat, plus many of them come in various formulations specially designed for people with diabetes, autoimmune disease, those with liver or kidney disorders, and other special cases.
-The drawback of these formulas is that they can be quite expensive, with some costing upwards of $400.9 They are also commonly be made with whey protein, and dairy products that are highly inflammatory and allergenic.10
+- Premade Formulas: You can buy specially made semi-elemental diet formulas.
+The benefit of choosing premade elemental formulas is that they take the guesswork out of knowing what to drink or eat.
+There are even specifically designed semi-elemental diet formulas for people with diabetes, autoimmune disease, liver or kidney disorders, and other special cases.

 - The Myers Way® Protein Powder: My paleo protein powders are made with hydrolyzed beef protein sourced from non-GMO, hormone- and antibiotic-free, grass-fed beef.
 The Myers Way® Paleo Protein comes in four delicious flavors and is 100% soy-free, gluten-free, dairy-free, and egg-free, making it one of the least allergenic protein powders on the market.
-It is also a good source of MCTs, which have been shown to support a healthy microbiome by fighting bacterial overgrowth and repairing a leaky gut.11,12
+It is also a good source of MCTs, which can support a healthy microbiome by fighting bacterial overgrowth and repairing a leaky gut.11,12

-- Solid Foods: If you can tolerate solid foods, incorporating small amounts into your semi-elemental diet will help you stay on track and keep you feeling full, satisfied, and well-nourished.
-You don’t want to eat anything that will be difficult to digest, irritate your stomach, or feed the bacterial overgrowth.
-Instead, focus on steamed non-starchy veggies, soups and bone broth, and, of course–smoothies!
+- Solid Foods: If you can tolerate solid foods, incorporate small amounts in your diet.
+They will keep you feeling satisfied and well-nourished.
+Focus on steamed non-starchy veggies, soups, and bone broth, and, of course–smoothies!

 How Long Should You Follow a Semi-Elemental Diet?